paulinaJaworska/how-to-store/readme.md

 No longer then helps us to not waste food by gathering information about how long fruits and vegetables can be stored.
-Because there is not much information found about that on the Internet, the community might add comments with their observations.
+Because there is not much information found about that on the Internet, the community can add comments with their observations.

 Additionally, registered users can store on their accounts they own food with